Offering a wide menu of insurance coverage options.

 The complexities of restaurant insurance.

 Aside from property liability coverage, there’s an important difference to note between general liability (such as a customer slipping on a spilled drink) and professional liability (such as a bout of food poisoning from bad food or inadequate preparation).
-General liability primarily covers patrons who are injured on your property, as well as property damage, and can protect you from potential lawsuits.
-Professional liability, on the other hand, protects your restaurant if someone gets sick from spoiled food products.
+General liability primarily covers patrons who are injured on your property, as well as property damage, and can help protect you from potential lawsuits.
+Professional liability, on the other hand, helps protect your restaurant if someone gets sick from spoiled food products.

 The hidden risks of running a restaurant.